Back to Blog Posts

 • Date range(s) of the requested information

-• Details about the specific information being requested and relevance to the case
+• Details about the specific information being requested and its relevance to the case

 • Valid email address for X to acknowledge receipt of the legal request